souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

     ```shell
     mvn exec:java -Dexec.mainClass=Fortune
     ```
-    The application should return a random saying,  every time you re-run - a new one.
+    The application should return a random saying.
     Now go ahead and build a native version of this application with GraalVM Native Image and Maven.

 ## Build a Java Application into a Native Executable with Maven